f-bartsch/f-bartsch.github.io/publications.md

 header: Publications
 ---

-0. On the finiteness of maps into simple abelian varieties satisfying certain tangency conditions ([arxiv][arxiv-abelianvarieties])
+0. On the finiteness of maps into simple abelian varieties satisfying certain tangency conditions ([arxiv][arxiv-abelianvarieties], [published version][published-abelianvarieties])
-*Submitted.*
+*Bulletin of the London Mathematical Society, to appear*

 0. New examples of geometrically special varieties: K3 surfaces, Enriques surfaces, and algebraic groups ([arxiv][arxiv-geomspecial])
 *Submitted.*